Fornoth/spotify-connect-web/README.md

 ## Quickstart with Docker
 (You will have to use `sudo` if not logged in as root.)

-* Get Docker running on your machine (`apt-get install docker.io` on Debian/Ubuntu / `pacman -S docker` on Arch).
-Unfortunately, Raspbian's default kernel seems to not have the required modules.
-ArchLinuxARM should work well though.
+* Get Docker running on your machine.
+(See [this preliminary documentation](https://github.com/aetherical/docker/blob/master/docs/sources/installation/raspberrypi.md) for advice.)
 * Build the container via `docker build -t spotify-connect-web .`
 * Run it via `~/run-with-docker`.